 The next step is to test experimental compounds on lab-dish samples of the fungus to see whether this will block the binding action.

-The study appears in (PNAS).
+The study appears in Proceedings of the National Academy of Sciences (PNAS).

 (c) 2011 AFP